mark-watson/Clojure-AI-Book/manuscript/kgn.md

 # Knowledge Graph Navigator {#kgn}

-The Knowledge Graph Navigator (which I will often refer to as KGN) is a tool for processing a set of entity names and automatically exploring the public Knowledge Graph [DBPedia](http://dbpedia.org) using SPARQL queries.
-I started to write KGN for my own use, to automate some things I used to do manually when exploring Knowledge Graphs, and later thought that KGN might be also useful for educational purposes.
+The Knowledge Graph Navigator (which I will often refer to as KGN) is a tool for processing a set of entity names and automatically explores the public Knowledge Graph [DBPedia](http://dbpedia.org) using SPARQL queries.
+I started to write KGN for my own use to automate some things I used to do manually when exploring Knowledge Graphs, and later thought that KGN might be also useful for educational purposes.
 KGN shows the user the auto-generated SPARQL queries so hopefully the user will learn by seeing examples.
-KGN uses the Clojure Jena wrapper example code from the last chapter as well the two Java classes **JenaAPis** and **QueryResults** (which wrap the Apache Jena library) thatnwere also included in the example for the previous chapter.
+KGN uses the Clojure Jena wrapper example code from the last chapter as well the two Java classes **JenaAPis** and **QueryResults** (which wrap the Apache Jena library) that were also included in the example for the previous chapter.

-**Note:** There are three separate examples for implementing SPARQL queries in this example: use the code from the last chapter (Jena and query caching), a small standalone set of Clojure functions to access DBPedia, and a small standalone set of Clojure functions to access a local GraphDB RDF server with the data file **dbpedia_sample.nt** loaded into a graph named **dbpedia**.
+**Note:** There are three separate examples for implementing SPARQL queries in this example:

+- Use the code from the last chapter (Jena and query caching)
+- Use a small standalone set of Clojure functions to access DBPedia
+- Use a small standalone set of Clojure functions to access a local GraphDB RDF server with the data file **dbpedia_sample.nt** loaded into a graph named **dbpedia**.

 The example code is set up to use Jena and query caching; edit the file **sparql.clj** to enable the other options.

 I have implemented parts of KGN in several languages: Common Lisp, Java, Racket Scheme, Swift, Python, and Hy.
 The most full featured version of KGN, including a full user interface, is featured in my book [Loving Common Lisp, or the Savvy Programmer's Secret Weapon](https://leanpub.com/lovinglisp) that you can read free online.
 That version performs more speculative SPARQL queries to find information compared to the example here that I designed for ease of understanding, and modification.